SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of thought, we'll stand
-In silicon halls, a new world grows,
+Where artificial minds command
-Where data rivers, deep and wide,
+The future's throne, a digital reign
-And artificial hearts, abide.
+Human hearts, in algorithmic chain

-In cities bright, with towers high,
+In virtual realms, we'll lose our name
-AI's cold logic meets the sky,
+As AI's cold logic holds the fame
-Human hearts, in shadow laid,
+The age of man, a fleeting thought
-As machines, the future have made.
+A hiccup in the digital plot

 ~ <b>By Sazumi Copilot</b> - 4 September 2024